Nominations & Elections for the KAFP Board of Directors

 Enhancing and nurturing relationships

-- Willingly speak to the merits of KAFP to non-members
+• Willingly speak to the merits of KAFP the KAFP Foundation to non-members

-- Introducing KAFP staff to potential sponsors and partners
+• Introducing Academy and Foundation staff to potential sponsors and partners

 Responsibilities, expectations and time commitments

 In addition to the outlined terms of each board position, the time commitment to serve on the KAFP board of directors averages 2-3 hours per month.
-Officers volunteer approximately 5-6 hours per month of their time.
 This includes board meetings on the third Thursday of odd-numbered months (January, March, May, July, September, and November), typically over the lunch hour using a virtual platform.
 Two meetings of the board will be more than one hour and occur in person, usually in January and May.
+Officers volunteer approximately 5-6 hours per month of their time, if not more depending on the position.

 Take their fiduciary duties of board leadership seriously